vk-cs/docs-public/docs/en/ml/spark-to-k8s/connect/spark-connect/spark-connect.md

     - `<CLUSTER_DOMAIN_NAME>` — DNS name of the cluster, for example: `k8s-3d3b7fddd30040.ml.bizmrg.com`.
     - `<APPLICATION_NAME>` — the name of the application to be displayed in the cluster interface.
-    - `<BACKET_NAME>` — the name of the Cloud Storage bucket associated with the Spark cluster.
+    - `<BACKET_NAME>` — the name of the Object Storage bucket associated with the Spark cluster.
-    - `<DATASET_NAME>` — the name of the dataset previously uploaded to the Cloud Storage bucket.
+    - `<DATASET_NAME>` — the name of the dataset previously uploaded to the Object Storage bucket.

 1. Open the script in your IDE and run the script execution.

-The result displays the dataset that was previously uploaded to the Cloud Storage bucket.
+The result displays the dataset that was previously uploaded to the Object Storage bucket.

 Other examples of remote work with Cloud Spark cluster can be downloaded at [link](assets/connect_demo.ipynb "download").